 This report only captures the latest Webex App client version when users send a message.
 If users only sign in to the Webex App, but they don't send any messages, then the latest client version isn't captured.

-This report doesn't have a date range or Webex site selection since it shows you data from all Webex sites in your organization and the last known date of when a user sent a message.
-For example, if a user sent a message on March 1, 2020 and hasn't sent any other messages since then, the report shows the Webex App client version used on that date.
+This report doesn't have a date range or Webex site selection, it shows data from all Webex sites in your organization and the last known date when a user sent a message.
+For example, if a user sent a message on March 1, 2020 and hasn't sent any other messages since then, the report shows the Webex App client version used on March 1, 2020.

-The report shows data on all platforms that a user signed in to Webex App on.
-For example, if a user signed in to Webex App on the Windows and Mac client, that user will have two separate entries in the report.
+The report shows data on all platforms that a user signed in to the Webex App on.
+For example, if a user signs in to Webex App on the Windows and Mac client, there are two separate entries in the report for this user.

 Column Name